Strongly Doubly Reversible Pairs in Quaternionic Unitary Group of Signature $(n,1)$: Introduction

-Let \( \h^n \) denote the $n$-dimensional quaternionic hyperbolic space, whose isometry group is \( \PSp(n,1) = \Sp(n,1)/\{ \pm I \} \).
-A result by Bhunia and Gongopadhyay~\cite{bg} shows that every element of \( \Sp(n,1) \) can be expressed as a product of two \emph{skew-involutions}.
-Recall that a skew-involution is an element \( i \in \Sp(n,1) \) such that \( i^2 = -1 \).
-The skew-involutions project to involutions in \( \PSp(n,1) \).
-In contrast to \( \PSp(n,1) \), the group \( \Sp(n,1) \) itself has relatively few genuine involutions, and not all elements can be written as products of two such.
-Since every element of $\PSp(n,1)$ is strongly reversible, it is a natural problem to explore strongly doubly reversible pairs in $\PSp(n,1)$.
+Let $ \h^n $ denote the $n$-dimensional quaternionic hyperbolic space, whose isometry group is $ \PSp(n,1) = \Sp(n,1)/\{ \pm I \} $.
+A result by Bhunia and Gongopadhyay~\cite{bg} shows that every element of $ \Sp(n,1) $ can be expressed as a product of two \emph{skew-involutions}.
+Recall that a skew- involution is an element $ i \in \Sp(n,1) $ such that $ i^2 = -1 $.
+The skew-involutions project to involutions in $ \PSp(n,1) $.
+In contrast to $ \PSp(n,1) $, the group $ \Sp(n,1) $ itself has relatively few genuine involutions, and not all elements can be written as products of two such.
+Since every element of $\PSp(n,1)$ is strongly reversible, it is natural to ask about strongly doubly reversible pairs in $\PSp(n,1)$.

+In this paper, we do not attempt a complete classification of such pairs, as this seems out of reach due to the non-commutative nature of quaternionic multiplication and the inherent complexity of higher-dimensional geometry.
+The absence of a well-behaved trace function or comprehensive conjugacy invariants in the quaternionic setting further complicates the analysis.
+These invariants are, however, central to the classification of strongly doubly reversible pairs in $\mathrm{PU}(2,1)$, the isometry group of the two-dimensional complex hyperbolic space, see \cite{pw}.
+Accordingly, many standard tools from complex hyperbolic geometry do not extend even to $\PSp(2,1)$ for understanding the pairs.

+Nevertheless, we observe some interesting results for strongly doubly reversible pairs in $\PSp(n,1)$.
+Now we outline the main results.
+The first is the following generalization of \cite[Theorem 1.5]{bm}.
+This shows that strongly doubly reversible pairs are non-generic in $\PSp(n, 1)$. \begin{theorem} The set of strongly doubly reversible pairs in $\PSp(n,1)$ has Haar measure zero in $\PSp(n, 1)\times \PSp(n,1)$. \end{theorem} We prove the above result using a different approach based on basic Lie-theoretic considerations, in contrast to the methods of \cite{bm}.
+While the approach in \cite{bm} relies on a detailed geometric analysis of `common perpendicular subspaces', our method is instead based on structural properties of involutions and simple dimension-count arguments.
+This perspective may apply in other settings as well.
+For instance, using similar arguments, the result extends to strongly doubly reversible pairs in $\SU(n,1)$ and $\PSp(n)$ for $n \ge 2$.